jertel/vuegraf/README.md

 The [Emporia Vue](https://emporiaenergy.com "Emporia's Homepage") energy monitoring kit allows homeowners to monitor their electrical usage.
 It monitors the main feed consumption and up to 8 (or 16 in the newer version) individual branch circuits, and feeds that data back to the Emporia API server.

 This project, Vuegraf, fetches those metrics from the Emporia Vue API host and stores the metrics into your own InfluxDB.
-When paired with Grafana you'll be able to:
+After installation you will be able to:
 * View your energy usage across all circuits on a single graph
 * Create alerts to notify when certain energy usage thresholds are exceeded